Escape to These Incredible Unknown Mediterranean Islands

 Porquerolles, France

-29/31Only a 15-minute ferry from the Giens peninsula, this serene island in the French Riviera promises a quiet retreat from the bustle of the mainland.
-There’s no cars on the island so hiring an electric bike from Porquerolles à Vélo is the best way to navigate its hilly terrain.
+28/30Only a 15-minute ferry from the Giens peninsula, this serene island in the French Riviera promises a quiet retreat from the bustle of the mainland.
+There are no cars on the island so hiring an electric bike from Porquerolles à Vélo is the best way to navigate its hilly terrain.
 Start your day at Villa Carmignac, a local art gallery filled with works by international artists, before a wine tasting at one of the island’s vineyards such as Domaine de I’lles.
 An afternoon swim at the beach to refresh is non-negotiable.

 Image credit: Alamy